All Episodes

 This is exactly what happens when you have punitive tax rates.

-People will do what they can within the law, which means there are no loopholes to avoid them.
+People will do what they can within the law, which means there are no loopholes, to avoid them.

 And he's complaining that these are loopholes that only wealthy Americans have access to because they have offshore accounts.

-I think why I feel why Obama is now interrupting on this program and stepping on what we had planned to do today.
+I feel why Obama is now interrupting on this program and stepping on what we had planned to do today.

-We haven't discussed this, but you may have heard it by now, this uh leak of memos, letters, data, files from a law firm.
+We haven't discussed this, but you may have heard it by now, this leak of memos, letters, data, files from a law firm.

-And what these Panama Papers document is the offshore accounts of a whole slew of world leaders, where they have wired sent money from their countries into their own personal stash, Cayman Islands and elsewhere.
+And what these Panama papers document is the offshore accounts of a whole slew of world leaders where they have wired sent money from their countries into their own personal stash, Cayman Islands and elsewhere.

-Um wait a minute.
+Wait a minute.

-21 billion, 21 billion dollars is what Putin has wanted.
+$21 billion is what Putin has squandered.

 And it mentions a whole lot of other world leaders.

-And they have been working in consort.
+And they have been working in consort these suspicions.

-These suspicions, folks, this is you know, I I hate to be a C I told you this is exactly what socialists and communists do.
+I told you this is exactly what socialists and communists do.

 They literally steal from the wealth of their own countries.

-They punitively tax everybody, they keep everybody equal.
+They keep everybody equal.

 It's all totally fair and equal, but everybody's miserably poor.

-They make out like bandits because that's what they are.
+Except the people who run the country, the leaders, they make out like bandits because that's what they are.

 And in order to keep the circumstance that profits them in place, they build walls around their country.

-They penalize people that would speak out against it, they put them in political prisons, you name it.
+They penalize people that would speak out against it.

 I mean, this is what communism and socialism are known for.